Sensory – Internal Senses

 More To Explore

-Sensory Differences - Balance - Autistic Differences
+Sensory Differences - Taste - Autistic Differences

-Sensory – Balance
+Sensory – Taste

-Autistic people often have lower sensitivity OR higher sensitivity with balance.
-It is common for the levels of sensitivity to change according to how relaxed,
+Autistic people often have lower sensitivity OR higher sensitivity to taste.
+It is common for the levels of sensitivity to change according to how relaxed, stressed or tired the person is feeling.

 Read More